mob-sakai/OpenSesame/README.md

 When push to `beta` or `master` branch, this package is automatically released by GitHub Action.

-* Update version of packages
+* Update version of the package
 * Update and push CHANGELOG.md
 * Create version tag
 * Release on GitHub